cloudbytestorage/touchstone/README.md

 #### Lets think about the issues faced to implement above strategies:
 + Brittle unit tests
-+ No end on writing unit tests
++ No end to writing unit tests

 #### Solutions the mitigate these issues:
 + Wide variety of tools make writing unit testing a breeze.